 Why We’re Using the Word Drivers Instead of Determinants

-Social drivers, also known as social determinants of health, are conditions in the places where people live, learn, work, and play that affect a wide range of health and quality-of-life risks and outcomes.
+Social drivers of health (SDoH), also known as social determinants of health, are conditions in the places where people live, learn, work, and play that affect a wide range of health and quality-of-life risks and outcomes.
 However, “determinants” suggests nothing can be done to change our health fate.
 By saying social factors drive our health, we reframe the conversation about health.
 We show that social factors don’t force health to be fated or destined, but rather they are something that people and communities can overcome or change.

 How Social Drivers Impact Whole Health